AshleyCoder3/web-sprint-challenge-advanced-web-applications/README.md

 * [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
 * [ ] Add in two routes that display the login component, one for the default path '/' and one for the login path '/login'.
 * [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
-Codegrade autotests will fail without them.**
+Codegrade auto-tests will fail without them.**
 * [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
 * [ ] **Make sure your error p tag has an id="error" attribute attached.
-Codegrade autotests will fail without them.**
+Codegrade auto-tests will fail without them.**
 * [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
 * [ ] Save the token to localStorage.
 * [ ] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.